CaterinaBi/aicore-hangman/README.md

 <p align="center">
 <img src="images/you_lose.png" alt="This is another image of the messages that are printed when the user loses the game" width="800" height="200" />
 </p>

+> Overall, this capstone was a good exercise to go over the basics of Python programming, and one that I recommend to anyone who might feel a bit rusty after months without coding.

+## Bonus features

+I shall made a demo of the game available on my [YouTube channel](https://www.youtube.com/channel/UCSV7T-Axt_hqe6rV_7T-KUg/videos) shortly.